 - Many phishing emails claim that your account will be deactivated if you do not follow the instructions in the message.
-Harvard alumni accounts are only deactivated in cases of suspected abuse or fraud, and not for "account maintenence" or unspecified "security reasons," as is often claimed in fraudulent messages.
+Harvard email forwarding addresses are only deactivated in cases of suspected abuse or fraud, and not for "account maintenance" or unspecified "security reasons," as is often claimed in fraudulent messages.

-If you have received a message which claims to be from Harvard, and are not sure that it is legitimate, please contact the HAA Help Desk.
+If you have received a message which claims to be from Harvard, and are not sure that it is legitimate, please contact the AAD Service Desk.
 To help us investigate, please include the headers and text of message that you received.
-If you think that you may have provided your Alumni.Harvard login in response to a fraudulent message, please change your HarvardKey password and contact the help desk.
+If you think that you may have provided your HarvardKey login in response to a fraudulent message, please change your HarvardKey password and contact the service desk.

-The alumni.harvard email servers employ additional techniques besides Spam Assassin to control spam.
-For example, all messages are checked against a database of known spam servers, and rejected if they are sent from known spammers.
-This technique substantially reduces the number of spam messages forwarded through alumni.harvard, but should not affect legitimate messages.
+The email forwarding servers employ additional techniques besides Spam Assassin to control spam.
+For example, all messages are checked against a database of known spam servers and rejected if they are sent from known spammers.
+This technique substantially reduces the number of spam messages forwarded but should not affect legitimate messages.
 We may implement additional spam protection measures in the future, based on future technical developments and University practices.

 I am receiving spam messages.
 Can you stop this from happening?

 Once someone has obtained your email address, it is not possible to prevent them from sending messages to you.
-We scan messages sent to alumni.harvard addresses to identify likely spam messages (see the Spam Protection section, above), but we can't guarantee that all unwanted messages will be identified.
+We scan messages sent to email forwarding addresses to identify likely spam messages (see the Spam Protection section, above), but we can't guarantee that all unwanted messages will be identified.